jbaron/qx-typed/README.md

 All you really need to do is implement a function with the following signature:

-    qooxdooMain(app: qx.application.Standolone): void
+    someFunctionName(app: qx.application.Standolone): void

+and then register it:

+    qx.registry.registerMainMethod(someFunctionName);

 Within this function you can use all the Qooxdoo widgets you like and it is behaves just like a normal Qooxdoo application.
 The benefit is that because of TypeScript and CATS you get all kind of benefits like codecompletion, type checking and easy navigation.

-Use the provided test application as an example to see how to create some simple widgets.
+You can use the provided test application (application.ts) as an example to see how to create some simple widgets.

 Background